| Costa Rica April 17 - 28, 2003 |

 Palm Tanager - Common at La Selva

-Scarlet-rumped Tanager - Common in lowlands; the two distinct female forms - Cherrie's in the Pacific and Passerini's in the Carribean - were noted.
+Scarlet-rumped Tanager - Common in lowlands; the two distinct female forms - Cherrie's in the Pacific and Passerini's in the Carribean

 Crimson-collared Tanager - One, La Selva on 26th